 As a victim in a personal injury accident involving a truck driver, you could face a multitude of involved parties, including not only the driver but also the shipping companies, the driver’s employer and others who may be liable.

 Due to added state and federal regulations and the degree of damage and injury from the semi-truck accident, injury claims can be complex.
-The truck accident attorneys in Bloomington at Ginzkey Law Office work closely with experts in accident reconstruction, vehicle engineering and Federal Motor Vehicle Safety Standards (FMVSS) to determine the cause of a crash, who is responsible, and why.
+Truck accident attorneys Jim Ginzkey and Chase Molchin work closely with experts in accident reconstruction, vehicle engineering and Federal Motor Vehicle Safety Standards (FMVSS) to determine the cause of a crash, who is responsible, and why.

 They carefully examine legal relationships between contractor drivers, their employers and the insurance carriers, while reviewing driver and shipping logs, vehicle maintenance records, and drug test results for federal or state law violations.

 Working with existing data, Ginzkey Law Office consults with medical experts to determine the full extent of injury, and the associated costs for surgeries, prescription drugs, physical therapy, and at-home treatment and care.
 Our lawyers also work with life-planning specialists to carefully calculate the true impact of the physical, financial and emotional damage victims and their families may face in the years ahead.
 If you or someone you love was seriously injured in a truck accident in, Illinois, you may only have a limited time to seek damages for your losses.

 Get A Free Consultation with Bloomington’s Best Truck Accident Lawyers